akash-singh07/User-Management/README.md

 # User-Management
-REST Application for user management
+REST Application for user management to perform CRUD operations